 During the first part of the 20th c., main project of dredging affected the entrance area to maintain the depth at -9 m (maps of 1911, 1917).
-Sedimentation coming from the river were accumulating in the underwater river mouth lobe, against the Dique transversal and the Dique de Oeste.
-The river mouth lobe progressed towards the entrance of the Inner harbour where regular dredgings are conducted.
+Sedimentation coming from the river was accumulating in the underwater river mouth lobe, against the Dique transversal and the Dique de Oeste.
+The river mouth lobe progressed towards the entrance of the Inner harbour where periodic dredging was conducted.
 Unfortunately, not enough maps allow us to reconstruct the evolution more precisely for this period.

-In 1947, the outer harbour looks more like a marine channel leading to the Inner harbour and a new darsena formed behind the Contradique and the Dique transversal.
+In 1947, the Outer harbour looks more like a marine channel leading to the Inner harbour and a new basin is created between the Contradique and the Dique transversal (Darsena del Varadero).
 In parallel, the Dique transversal is transformed into a quay called Muelle transversal.
-This marine channel entrance is dredged to 10 m as well as the southern part of the Inner harbour.
-By 1970, the area between 10 and 11 m will be expanded and concern half of the Inner harbour.
-The other part will be kept between 9 and 10 m, while along the Muelle de Costa the depth is between 7 and 8 m deep.
-Near the Muelle de Pescadores, the bathymetry presents depths between -4 and -1 m deep.
+This marine channel entrance is dredged to -10 m as well as the southern part of the Inner harbour.
+By 1970, the area between -10 and -11 m was expanded and concerned half of the Inner harbour.
+The other part was kept between -9 and -10 m, while along the Muelle de Costa the depth is between 7 and 8 m.
+Near the Muelle de Pescadores, the depths were between 4 and 1 m.
 This bathymetric distribution is roughly the same today in the now called Inner darsena.

-During the last 50 years, most of the bathymetric changes will affect the parts of the harbour in expansion.
-Built in the 1970’s, the Pantalán Repsol is reaching at its end the isoline of the -18 m.
-Today, the Pantalán Repsol has different quays with waters columns at -8.20 m, -11.25 m and -14.75 m.
-The Outer harbour channel initiated at the end of the 19th c. progressed quickly in the last 50 years.
-The entrance is between -17 m and -24 m.
-The harbour channel is between -24 m at the entrance of the harbour to -14 m towards the Inner darsena.
-It connects to the first darsena at -21 m in its centre and quays at -12 m (Muelle de Cantábira) and -14 m (Muelle d’Andalusia).
-The river mouth of the Francolí in the harbour presents quays with a water column of -15.10 m (Muelle de la Quimica).
-Closer to the Inner darsena, the channel is -14 m with quays a -13.25 m.
-The Muelle de Costa is today at -6.30 m and the waters of the Inner darsena mostly between 9 and 11 m like in 1971.
+During the last 50 years, most of the bathymetric changes affected parts of the harbour in expansion.
+Built in the 1970’s, in line with the prevailing wind direction, the Pantalán Repsol is reaching the isoline of the -18 m at its end.
+Today, the Pantalán Repsol has several berths at 8.20 m, 11.25 m and 14.75 m for gas carriers, and an offshore deep-water buoy for oil tankers.
+The Outer harbour channel was initiated at the end of the 19th c. and progressed quickly in the last 50 years with several extensions of the main breakwater until 2006, and the latest addition of a cruise terminal in 2021.
+The harbour channel is between -24 m at the entrance of the harbour and -14 m towards the Inner darsena.
+It leads to a darsena with quays at -12 m for car carriers (Muelle de Galicia) and -15.50 m for large container ships (Muelle d’Andalusia).
+The river mouth of the Francolí in the harbour provides several quays for chemical ships down to -15.10 m (Muelle de la Quimica and Darsena del Molino).In front of that, and on the main breakwater, a coal terminal is found with a quay at -18.50 m (Muelle de Catalunia).
+Closer to the Inner darsena, the channel is at -14 m with Agribulk quays at -13.25 m on both sides (Muelle Aragon and Muelle de Castilla).
+Inside the Inner harbour, the Muelle de Costa is today at -6.30 m and the waters of the Inner darsena mostly between 9 and 11 m like in 1971.

-The sedimentation from the Francolí river has still to be managed.
-Today, the solution is still to limit the development of the underwater lobe of the river mouth.
-The main channel of the harbour is overdeepened and dredged down to -22 / 23 m in front of the river mouth to create a more important accommodation space (Figure 1).
-In addition, regular dredgings are also conducted in the channel in the harbour upstream.
+Sedimentation from the Francolí river has still to be managed by limiting the underwater lobe of the river mouth.
+Therefore, the main channel of the harbour is over-deepened and dredged down to -22 / -23 m in front of the river mouth to create a large sediment sink of more than a million of cubic meters which should be able to absorb several years of sediment input from the river (Figure 1).

 Discussion